Laser Vaginal Treatment

 Frequently asked questions

-The approximate treatment time is 15 minutes.
+The approximate treatment time per area is 15 minutes.

 Current evidence is limited, but indications for use include vaginal atrophy, reduction of vaginal wall relaxation, increasing the apparent tightness of the vagina and treating very mild stress incontinence.